MichAuto > Blog > MichAuto News > Ancor: Q&A With Glenn Stevens Jr.

 September 20, 2022

 There are many different factors, thoughts and approaches happening in the current evolution of the automotive industry.
-During this dynamic time, Ancor Automotive has become a proud investor of MICHauto, the state’s only automotive and mobility cluster association that promotes, retains, and grows Michigan’s signature industry.
-To help us get an inside view of what’s going on in the industry, we sat down with Glenn Stevens Jr., Executive Director of MICHauto and Vice President of Automotive and Mobility Initiatives for the Detroit Regional Chamber.
+During this dynamic time, Ancor Automotive has become a proud investor of MichAuto, the state’s only automotive and mobility cluster association that promotes, retains, and grows Michigan’s signature industry.
+To help us get an inside view of what’s going on in the industry, we sat down with Glenn Stevens Jr., Executive Director of MichAuto and Vice President of Automotive and Mobility Initiatives for the Detroit Regional Chamber.

 ANCOR: The auto industry is going through a significant evolution – what does this mean for Michigan?